-Setup your local Wordpress Blog
+Setup your local WordPress Blog

 One of the most frequent things you do after setting up a blog is posting content (Obvious you might say).